sandrowieser/DynaPhoPy/README.md

 Modification of DynaPhoPy to allow for treatment of organic crystals and other complex systems.

-This branch will continue contain the exact modified version used in doi:XXXXX.
-For further improved versions see the other branches.

 The changes were done for DynaPhoPy version 1.17.15

 List of major changes: